mxahan/mxahan.github.io/_posts/2020-04-15-Learning_notes.md

 ```
 docker build -t my-ubuntu-image .
 ```
 Now we can check the images.
-Its name will be my-ubuntu-image
+Its name will be my-ubuntu-image.
+So basically Dockerfile gives us an image and we can use it in our own ways to make container discussed earlier.
 ```
 docker images
 ```